 In Tennessee, victims can obtain two types of protection orders preventing perpetrators from engaging in further acts of harassment.
 A temporary protection order offers short-term protection until the victim can obtain an extended protection order.
 Temporary protection orders can last for about 15 days.
 Extended protection orders can only be issued after a full court hearing.
 They protect the victim for up to one year and can be extended before the order expires.

 If you are the victim of domestic violence, and need a protection order, the experienced Murfreesboro domestic violence attorneys can help.
 We have extensive experience obtaining protection orders for victims of domestic violence, sexual assault, and stalking.
 We provide the highest quality legal representation to clients in Nashville, Murfreesboro, and other areas of Tennessee.
 Our lawyers understand that being the victim of threatened or actual violence is traumatic.
 We are dedicated to protecting your rights and keeping your family safe.
-For a free consultation, call (615) 353-0930, or contact us online.
+For a consultation, call (615) 353-0930, or contact us online.